Lead poisoning: Nervous system

 Lead affects the peripheral nervous system (especially motor nerves) and the central nervous system.
 Peripheral nervous system effects are more prominent in adults, and central nervous system effects are more prominent in children.
 Lead causes the axons of nerve cells to degenerate and lose their myelin coats.

 Lead exposure in young children has been linked to learning disabilities, and children with blood lead concentrations greater than 10 μg/dL are in danger of developmental disabilities.
 Increased blood lead level in children has been correlated with decreases in intelligence, nonverbal reasoning, short-term memory, attention, reading and arithmetic ability, fine motor skills, emotional regulation, and social engagement.

 The effect of lead on children's cognitive abilities takes place at very low levels.
-There is no apparent lower threshold to the dose-response relationship (unlike other heavy metals such as mercury).
+There is no apparent lower threshold to the dose-response relationship (unlike other heavy metals such as mercury) and even very low levels of lead in the body are dangerous to a child's development.
 Reduced academic performance has been associated with lead exposure even at blood lead levels lower than 5 μg/dL.
 Blood lead levels below 10 μg/dL have been reported to be associated with lower IQ and behavior problems such as aggression, in proportion with blood lead levels.
 Between the blood lead levels of 5 and 35 μg/dL, an IQ decrease of 2–4 points for each μg/dL increase is reported in children.
 However, studies that show associations between low-level lead exposure and health effects in children may be affected by confounding and overestimate the effects of low-level lead exposure.